siosonel/tatag-api/README.md

 # Tatag-API

 An open platform for funding teams via a budgets-as-currency framework.
-See https://tatag.cc/ui/home-about for a more detailed introduction to this project.
+See [the about page](https://tatag.cc/ui/home-about) for a more detailed introduction to this project.

 There are related projects to the API:
-- https://tatag.cc/ui/wallet: A working UI prototype for wallet and team resources.
+- [User Interface](https://tatag.cc/ui/wallet): A working UI prototype for wallet and team resources.
 Code at https://github.com/siosonel/tatag-ui.
-- https://tatag.cc/viz/lines.php, https://tatag.cc/viz/chord_m.php, https://tatag.cc/viz/arrow.php: Prototype data visualzations.
+- [Line charts](https://tatag.cc/viz/lines.php), [chord diagram](https://tatag.cc/viz/chord_m.php), [arrow diagram](https://tatag.cc/viz/arrow.php): Prototype data visualzations.
 Code at https://github.com/siosonel/tatag-viz.

 ## Project Status